 Have something else in mind?
-Looking for a creative community partner to include in an upcoming school event?
-Contact Oakville Galleries' education team and we will work with you to design and lead an art workshop that best suits your students' needs and interests.
-Program content can also be designed to integrate curricula currently being delivered in your classroom, offering students a unique hands-on opportunity to learn through and about the arts.
+Are you looking to plan a fun end-of-year school field trip or trying to find a creative community partner to include in an upcoming school event?
+Contact Oakville Galleries’ education team and we will work with you to design and lead an art workshop that best suits your students’ needs and interests.
+Program content can also be designed to integrate curricula currently being delivered in your classroom, offering students a unique hands-on opportunity to learn in, through and about the arts.

 For more information and to discuss program options, contact firstname.lastname@example.org.

 This program is geared towards encouraging students to explore their relationship to their surroundings, from the school's interior, to the surrounding landscape and cityscape.
 To pursue this mission, students will use a number of techniques and methods common to contemporary artists and architects, including drawing, photography, cartography, construction of temporary structures, site research, and classification.